jwasala/fashion-mnist-msid/README.md

 primarily designated by its shape rather than its color.
 Thresholding removes information about specific shade of presented garment, effectively leaving only information about its shape.

-Following figure present a subset of 72 samples from MNIST dataset before and after applying thresholding T=10.
+Following figure present a subset of 72 samples from the Fashion MNIST dataset before and after applying thresholding T=10.

 ![Before applying thresholding](thresholding_before.png "Before applying thresholding")
 ![After applying thresholding](thresholding_after.png "After applying thresholding")